-About Aster And How To Grow Them: Michaelmas Daisy
+Aster Perennial Flowering Plant And How To Grow Them

-When you see aster bloom, you know it makes the end of summer.
+When you see aster bloom, you know it marks the end of summer.
 This perennial has a long blooming season, though.
 It is a popular plant for late summer and fall gardens when most other plants are past their prime for the season.
-Growing aster is easy with this guide.
-Read below how to plant and care for aster to produce masses of beautiful cheery flowers.
+These airy flowers bring a pop of colour in many autumn gardens in the Pacific Northwest.
+Aster is not difficult to grow from seed, which makes it a favourite with gardeners on a budget.

 The aster daisy-like flowers bloom from August through to the end of October.
 The exception is Aster alpinus and A. tongolensis ‘Napsbury’, which flowers from late spring to early summer.
 Asters are dependable and bring masses of flowers to a garden, attracting bees and butterflies.
 It comes in a range of colours from white and pinks to lilac and deep purple.
 The size varies from dwarf size to tall cultivars reaching over 1.2 metres (4 feet).